Ends 17 February 2019

 There are plenty of toilets available for you to use at the Sports Club.

 If you have entered the complete series, you have up to six weeks prior to the first race to withdraw and you will receive a full refund less a £2.00 admin fee.
 After this deadline, no refunds are offered, however an entry may be transferred to another runner on provision of full details prior to the race.
-Entries cannot be transferred on race day.
+Entries cannot be transferred on race day without our consent.

 If you have entered an individual race you have up to six weeks prior to that race to withdraw and you will receive a full refund less a £2.00 admin fee.
 As above after this date no refunds are offered, however you can transfer your entry to another runner but they can’t run in your place for you to claim the series memento.